MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/SAM-Partners/preparation.md

 ---
-title: Tutorial SAM Partners on IAM Cloud
+title: SAM Partners on IAM Cloud
 ---
 # Tutorial: Preparation to use IAM Cloud for SAM Partners